Hunter-Goolsbey/AutoDogFeeder/README.md

 - [x] Provide owners with a easy to use interface available via IOS app
 - [x] Provide end - end setup through network configuration via IOS app
 - [ ] Create a model that would facilitate standardized food canisters(i.e waterbottles, or any sealable lid with standard threading) (In Progress)
+- [ ] Create tamper-proof locking module that secures food container to base
 - [ ] Enforce headers in API requests
 - [ ] Enforce https on API host
 - [ ] Disable AP password ... it's annoying and the communication is limited to AP and Lan; does not touch WAN until after config has been completed with successful Wi-Fi connection